University of Zanjan

-At the 2006 National Census, its population was 125 in 36 households.
-The following census in 2011 counted 2,229 people in 51 households.
-The latest census in 2016 showed a population of 3,881 people in 27 households; it was the largest locality in its rural district.

 History

 ZNU (the ex-Higher School for Agriculture & Animal Science) started its activities in 1975.

 In December 1975, as ratified by the state council, land with an area of 440 hectares was dedicated by the Forestry Organization to ZNU.
 On February 20, 1976 Zanjan Higher School for Agriculture & Animal Science started its work under the new title Zanjan Agriculture & Animal Science College while it enhanced its Agriculture & Animal Science Courses to a BS Level.

 With a Council for the Expansion of Higher Education agreement (April 25, 1987) on enrolling students in the Engineering college, the council altered the Zanjan A&AS college title to a Center for Higher Education on May 8, 1987 (including Engineering and Agriculture colleges).
 Following this the science and humanities colleges were established in 1990 & 1991, respectively, and the Ministry of Culture and Higher Education changed the center for higher school in Zanjan to University of Zanjan.

 Zanjan University is one the Iran's most politically active college campuses and 2008 Zanjan University Protests gained international attentions and inspired other similar movements in schools and universities Women Lead Rallies.

+Demographics

+Population

+At the time of the 2006 National Census, the university's population was 125 in 36 households.
+The following census in 2011 counted 2,229 people in 51 households.
+The 2016 census measured the population as 3,881 people in 27 households.
+It was the most populous locality in its rural district.